Local actions and activities that we have taken in Bedford Borough to reduce carbon emissions and encourage others to

 Boatslide hydro power facility

 The Boatslide hydro power facility utilises the river to generate electricity and from 1 April 2014 to 31 March 2021 has;

 - Provided an income of £201,738.84 from the feed in tariff

 RE:FIT conservation project

 A number of different energy efficiency and renewable energy technologies have been installed across the Council’s estate;

-- Allhallows multi story car park (PDF) solar PV project
+- Allhallows multi-storey car park (PDF) solar PV project

-- Allhallows multi story car park (PDF) lighting upgrade
+- Allhallows multi-storey car park (PDF) lighting upgrade

 - Borough Hall (PDF) solar PV project